Kyle Larson: Dirt car racing

 Following a test at Cherokee Speedway in August 2020, Larson announced he would be making his debut in a dirt late model at Port Royal Speedway in the Lucas Oil Late Model Dirt Series for owner Kevin Rumley.
-After finishing fifth in the first night of the event, Larson led flag-to-flag in the second night's race to win in his second dirt late model start.
+After a fifth-place finish in the first night of the event, Larson led flag-to-flag in the second night's race to win in his second dirt late model start.

 Larson won the USAC Silver Crown Series finale at Springfield Mile.
 On October 27, it was announced that Larson would make his World of Outlaws Late Model Series debut at Charlotte.
 Larson competed the final two races of the season on The Dirt Track at Charlotte Motor Speedway where he set a new track record in qualifying and finished eighth.

 Following his reinstatement by NASCAR and signing with Hendrick Motorsports in October 2020, Larson noted in an interview with The Dale Jr. Download that he would be permitted to continue dirt racing, in addition to the Cup Series, provided the latter be his primary commitment.

-On January 16, 2021, Larson won his second consecutive Chili Bowl Nationals.
+On January 16, 2021, Larson scored his second consecutive Chili Bowl Nationals win.
 A week later, he won the first Lucas Oil Late Model Dirt Series race of the season at All-Tech Raceway.
 Larson won the third annual BC39 race against 74 USAC National Midgets on the dirt track at Indianapolis Motor Speedway.

+On August 14, Larson scored his first Knoxville Nationals win.

-Larson won the Knoxville Nationals three times in 2021, 2023, and 2024, becoming the eighth multi-time winner as well as the eighth back-to-back winner of the event.
+Larson won back-to-back Knoxville Nationals in 2023 and 2024, and became the eighth multi-time winner of the event.

-On January 18, 2025, Larson won his third Chili Bowl Nationals after starting from the pole and leading the 40 lap race flag-to-flag.
+On January 18, 2025, Larson won his third Chili Bowl Nationals after starting from the pole and led the 40 lap race flag-to-flag.
+On August 16, 2026, Larson scored his fourth Knoxville Nationals win.

 IndyCar

 On January 12, 2023, it was announced that Larson would attempt to qualify for the 2024 Indianapolis 500 with Arrow McLaren and Hendrick Motorsports and would try to become the fifth driver to attempt the double.
-After a rain-delayed start of the Indy 500, Larson started fifth and ran among the leading cars until he was penalized for speeding on pit lane and finished in 18th.
-The rain delay impacted Larson's tight schedule, causing him to miss the start of the Coca-Cola 600.
+After a rain-delayed start of the Indy 500, Larson started fifth and ran among the leading cars before he was penalized for speeding on pit lane and finished 18th.
+The rain delay impacted Larson's tight schedule, caused him to miss the start of the Coca-Cola 600.
 Larson was named the 2024 Indianapolis 500 Rookie of the Year.

 On September 10, 2024, it was announced that Larson would return to the 2025 Indianapolis 500 with McLaren agreeing to pick up the second-year option.
-At Indianapolis, Larson lost control and crashed in turn two on lap 91 that also collected Kyffin Simpson and Sting Ray Robb.
+At Indianapolis, Larson lost control and crashed in turn two on lap 91 which also collected Kyffin Simpson and Sting Ray Robb.
 Larson finished 27th but was later credited with a 24th-place finish after Marcus Ericsson, Kyle Kirkwood, and Callum Ilott's cars failed post-race inspection due to technical infractions.